 Examination (60 % of the module): Assessing LO1 and LO2

 Formative assessment is also provided both in tutorials and also in lectures aiming to enhance the ability to solve problems, as well as the understanding of what constitutes a full and well-structured answer.
-Thus, the work for two of the four tutorials is formatively assessed and opportunities for problem-solving during ‘lecture-time’ allow group work and discussion.
+Thus, the work for one of the four tutorials is formatively assessed and opportunities for problem-solving during ‘lecture-time’ allow group work and discussion.

 Feedback is provided orally throughout the duration of the module in every opportunity (lecture, tutorial, practical session) including one-to-one meetings arranged on student’s request.